 Prior to BearCom, Jerry held the position of Chief Financial & Administrative Officer for Bright Truck Leasing, where he worked for nine years.
 His duties there included pieces of the IT function, as that department was rolled up under his realm of responsibilities.
 Many of the accomplishments Jerry achieved with Bright Truck Leasing were brought over to BearCom, including his proficiency with ROI analysis, quarterly comparative analysis, and P&L statements that could also be used to objectively determine sales executives’ rankings.

 For seven years, Jerry has been a member of the Financial Executives Networking Group.

 Jerry received his BS degree in both finance and economics from Louisiana State University.
 He also attended Texas Christian University’s Neeley School of Business, where he graduated with an MBA.

-Ken Nixon has responsibility for the operational functions within BearCom, including fulfillment, materials management, customer service, and rental operations.
+Vice President of Operations, Ken Nixon has responsibility for the operational functions within BearCom, including fulfillment, materials management, customer service, and rental operations.
 Ken joined BearCom in 1999 as Operations Manager for several emerging businesses and was promoted to Vice President of Operations in 2000.

 Prior to joining BearCom, Ken spent several years at CellStar, a global supplier of cellular handsets and accessories.
 During his time there, Ken focused on improving operational efficiencies and inventory management processes as the company went through unprecedented growth.
 At the time of his departure from CellStar, Ken was Director of Operations for the Americas.